4mica-Network/x402-4mica/examples/README.md

 RESOURCE_URL=http://localhost:9000/protected
 RESOURCE_METHOD=GET       # optional, defaults to GET
 FACILITATOR_URL=http://localhost:8080/  # optional, defaults to localhost
+ASSET_ADDRESS=0x...       # asset used for tab funding and guarantees
 ```

 Run it from the repo root: